-- Faster Wireless Networking The DAP-1665 provides combined wireless speeds of up to 1200 Mbps1.
-This capability allows users to participate in real-time activities online, such as video streaming, online gaming, and real-time audio. - Flexible Operation Modes The DAP-1665 can operate as an Access Point, Repeater, Wireless Client, Bridge and Bridge with AP, meaning that you can customize its operation to suit your specific networking requirements. - Gigabit Ethernet Port The built-in Gigabit Ethernet port facilitates a wired connection of up to 1 Gbps, meaning that wired devices can also take advantage of the DAP-1665's high-speed wireless capabilities. - Compatible with IEEE 802.11n, 802.11g, or 802.11a Devices The DAP-1665 is still fully compatible with the 802.11n/g/a standards, so it can connect with existing wireless adapters found on older devices. - Robust Security For Repeater Mode and Wireless Client Mode, use WPS (Wi-Fi Protected Setup[TM]) to create a secure connection to new devices in a matter of seconds by simply pushing a button or entering a PIN.
-There's also WPA/WPA2 security encryption, allowing you to customize your network's security. - User-friendly Setup Wizard Through its easy-to-use web-based user interface, the DAP-1665 lets you control what information is accessible to those on the wireless network, whether from the Internet or from your company's server.
+- Faster Wireless Networking The DAP-1650 provides combined wireless speeds of up to 1200 Mbps1.
+This capability allows users to participate in real-time activities online, such as video streaming, online gaming, and real-time audio. - Flexible Operation Modes The DAP-1650 can operate as an Extender, Access Point or Media Bridge, meaning that you can customize its operation to suit your specific networking requirements. - Gigabit Ethernet Ports The built-in Gigabit Ethernet ports facilitate a wired connection of up to 1 Gbps, meaning that wired devices can also take advantage of the DAP-1650's high-speed wireless capabilities. - Compatible with IEEE 802.11n, 802.11g, and 802.11a Devices The DAP-1650 is still fully compatible with the 802.11n/g/a standards, so it can connect with existing wireless adapters found on older devices. - Robust Security Use WPS (Wi-Fi Protected Setup[TM]) to create a secure connection to new devices in a matter of seconds by simply pushing a button or entering a PIN.
+There's also WPA/WPA2 security encryption, allowing you to customize your network's security. - User-friendly Setup Wizard Through its easy-to-use web-based user interface, the DAP-1650 lets you control what information is accessible to those on the wireless network, whether from the Internet or from your company's server.